glau/productdesigncombr/src/index.md

 ## Get in touch

-Connect with me on LinkedIn: [Glauco Cardoso](https://www.linkedin.com/in/glaucocardoso/)

-Or send an email to [glauco at skiff.com](mailto:glauco@skiff.com)
+Feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/glaucocardoso/) or send an email to [glauco at skiff.com](mailto:glauco@skiff.com)